Frequently Asked Questions

 What are the different levels of involvement in NYDM?

-• Executive Board: NYU Fraternity and Sorority members can apply to be on the NYDM Executive Board and organize the event.
+• Executive Board: NYU students can apply to be on the NYDM Executive Board and organize the event.

 • Dancers: The Dancer program is the highest level of commitment for students.
 Dancers are required to stand for the entire 12-hours at NYDM.
 They must raise a minimum of $300 prior to the day of the event.
 Dancers receive special benefits at the event, including free food and beverage throughout the day.

 • Moralers: Moralers play a vital role on the day of the event.
-They are responsible for standing alongside and supporting the Dancers for 12-hours.
-Moralers also receive special benefits on the day of the event.
+Their responsibilities range from leading the line dance to facilitating games to organizing decorations.
+They are responsible for standing alongside and supporting the Dancers for 12-hours while maintaining a positive attitude.
+Moralers also receive special recognition.

 • Volunteers: Students may sign up to be volunteers for the day of the event.
 Volunteers assist the Executive Board in running the event by signing up for specific shifts throughout the day.
 Volunteers are also rewarded on the day of the event for their service.